hughrun/ephemetoot/docs/contributing.md

 For example, we use a configuration file boolean value for `keep_pinned` because that affects the _actions_ - if it is set to "true" then pinned toots are not deleted, and if set to "false", pinned toots _are_ deleted.
 On the other hand we use the `--datestamp` flag to print a datestamp against each action as it is logged.
 This doesn't change the action, merely the output to the screen or log file.

 There are some exceptions to this general rule (`--test` prevents any real actions, for example), but the exceptions should be rare and reasonably obvious.

+## Prefer top-level functions ⬆️

+Putting functions inside other functions can make the codebase confusing to understand.
+Wherever possible, prefer to define standalone functions and then call them from wherever they need to be used.
+This keeps our code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and makes it easier to test.

 # Your first contribution
 First time contributors are warmly encouraged!
 If you have never contributed to a project on GitHub or another public code repository, the **ephemetoot** maintainers can help you through the process.